ugr-sail/sinergym/docs/source/pages/environments.rst

   folder of the project (*RDD* file).

   .. note:: In case a new observation variable is added to the default ones for an environment, care must be
-            taken in case normalization is to be done.
+            taken in case observation normalization is to be done.
 This is because you have to update the dictionary of ranges of values available in `constants.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/constants.py>`__ as discussed in issue `#249 <https://github.com/ugr-sail/sinergym/issues/249>`__.
 You can use the range_getter function of `common.py <https://github.com/ugr-sail/sinergym/blob/main/sinergym/utils/common.py>`__ to get these ranges automatically from a experiment output folder.